-When you have been involved in a car accident in New Jersey — especially one that results in injuries — it is important that you understand your rights and the process of seeking compensation.
+When you’ve been involved in a New Jersey car accident that results in injuries it is important that you understand your rights and the process of getting compensated for your losses.
 While a car accident attorney can help you to file a claim and seek damages, here are a few common misconceptions about car accidents that you should keep in mind:

 When you file a claim with the insurance company, you may assume that the insurance adjuster is looking out for your best interests.
 Unfortunately, the opposite is almost always true — the insurance adjuster is most likely looking out for the best interests of the insurance company.
 Those interests are best served by paying as little as possible in claims.

-Further, a car accident attorney will likely represent you on a contingency fee basis.
-This means that the attorney will charge you only if your case is successful.
+Furthermore, a car accident attorney will likely represent you on a contingency fee basis.
+This means that the attorney will only get paid if and only if your case is successful.
 If you receive a settlement amount, the attorney will be entitled to a percentage of that amount, which is agreed upon at the start of the representation.
 If your case is not won, then the attorney will not be paid.
+The Supreme Court of New Jersey regulates contingency legal fees as set forth in New Jersey Court Rule 1:21-7.

-When you have been in a car accident, contact an experienced New Jersey car accident attorney to help you make sense of common misconceptions about car accidents and assist you in filing your claim.
-At Davis, Saperstein & Salomon, P.C., our car accident attorneys are experienced and passionate.
-We want to meet with you.
-Time may be running out to file your claim, so contact us as soon as possible.
-You can schedule your free case consultation using our online today.
+When you have been in a car accident, contact an experienced New Jersey car accident attorney to help you make sense out of the common misconceptions about car accidents.
+At Davis, Saperstein & Salomon, P.C., our car accident attorne understand that your injuries are unique in how they affect you personally.
+We will set up your claim, help you find qualified physicians to help you heal and we will make sure they get paid.
+We will investigate your case and prove you’re your injuries were caused by the negligent driver.
+We are proud to put the “personal” in personal injury.
+However, here is some free legal advice.
+Hire an experienced car accident lawyer as soon as possible to protect your rights and to prosecute your claim.
+Time may be running out to file your claim, valuable evidence may be lost, so contact us as soon as possible.
+You can schedule your free case consultation today in person, on Zoom, FaceTime, of by phone.

 - About the Author